Upgrading Voter Registration

-- Online voter registration.
-Online voter registration is an increasingly popular option that enhances voter convenience, reduces costs, and improves data security by eliminating the need for paper, printing, and mail.
+- Online Voter Registration: Online voter registration is an increasingly popular registration option that enhances voter convenience, mitigates costs, and improves data security by eliminating paper, printing, and mail from the process.